chizidotdev/chizi.dev/src/content/snippets/uselocalstorage-hook.md

 import { Dispatch, SetStateAction, useState } from "react";

 /**
- * synchronie reactive state with local storage listener.
+ * synchronize reactive state with local storage listener.
  * @template T The type of the state value.
  * @param {string} key The key under which the state will be stored in local storage.
  * @param {T} initialValue The initial value of the state.